Mohan-Sai-Karthikeya101/WayPoint/README.md

 This gives WayPoint a persistent training workflow where the project can continue improving while previous model versions remain available.

-# *Training–Application Separation*
-The WayPoint system is divided into two main parts:

-training.py — Handles data generation, historical data loading, model training, evaluation, model selection, persistence, and model versioning.

-WayPoint.py — Acts as the student-facing application.
-It loads the latest selected models from models/current and uses them to perform predictions, risk classification, explainability, recommendations, and Dream Score analysis.

-The student application does not retrain the models every time it is opened.
-Training and model updates are handled separately through training.py, while WayPoint.py focuses on using the saved models.

-This keeps the complete workflow organized as:

-Data Generation → Training → Evaluation → Model Selection → Versioning → Current Model → Prediction

 # WayPoint — Installation & Execution Guide